 Sometimes when you enable the mode, your iPhone gets stuck in the zoom mode.
 If this is the case with you, you will find that your iPhone’s icons always remain larger than the normal mode.
 This becomes annoying if you are not used to seeing large icons.

-Luckily, there are some ways to fix an iPhone that is stuck on magnified icons and bring the icons back to their normal size.
+Luckily, there are some ways to fix iPhone screen zoomed in stuck and bring the icons back to their normal size.
 The following methods will help you do that.

 Also Read: What Does Deliver Quietly Mean on iPhone >

-You will probably want to learn why your iPhone got stuck in zoom mode in the first place.
+Why is my iPhone zoomed in and get stuck?
 This could happen due to various reasons and the following are some of the possible ones.

 One of the reasons why your iPhone shows zoomed icons is that you have the zoom mode feature enabled on your device.
 If you did not turn it off or if someone else turned it on after you disabled it, this scenario could appear.

-Another possible reason why your iPhone is stuck in zoomed mode is that there is a minor glitch in the software of your device.
+Another possible reason for iPhone zoomed in stuck is that there is a minor glitch in the software of your device.
 This usually happens when one of the core files is altered.

-If your iPhone’s operating system has any issues, that can also cause your iPhone to remain stuck on the zoomed in screen.
+If your iPhone’s operating system has any issues, that can also cause iPhone screen zoomed in stuck.
 This is a more serious issue and you need to fix it as soon as you can to avoid any other errors on your phone.

-If you cannot tolerate those large icons even for one more second, you will want to disable them and bring your iPhone back to the normal mode.
-There are actually multiple ways to zoom out on your iPhone and the following methods will help you do that.
+If iPhone zoomed in too much and you cannot tolerate those large icons even for one more second, you will want to disable them and bring your iPhone back to the normal mode.
+Then, the following methods will help you fix iPhone screen zoomed in stuck.

 The easiest way to fix the stuck issue on your iPhone is to turn off zoom mode.
 Once you have disabled this feature on your iPhone, your iPhone will show the normal sized icons.
 Your icons will no longer be magnified.